-The solar sensor on top of the instrument panel near the windshield monitors the solar heat.
+The solar sensor, on top of the instrument panel near the windshield, monitors the solar heat.

 The climate control system uses the sensor information to adjust the temperature, fan speed, recirculation, and air delivery mode for best comfort.
+To adjust the automatic recirculation mode sensitivity, select Settings > Climate and Air Quality > Air Quality Sensor.